 Short interest ratio

-A useful measure in this case is short interest ratio.
+A useful measure, in this case, is the short-interest ratio.
 The short interest ratio allows investors to understand how many days it will take for short sellers to cover their positions.
 The short interest ratio divides the total number of shares that are short, by the average daily volume of that particular stock.
 This way investors are able to calculate approximately, how many days it will take for all the short sellers to cover their shorts.

 Short Interest Ratio = Number of Shares Short / Average Daily Trading Volume